ciscoheat/superforms-web/src/routes/concepts/spa/+page.md

 ## Using superValidate in +page.svelte

-Since you can't use top-level await in Svelte components, you can't use `superValidate` directly in `+page.svelte`, but you can import `superValidateSync` instead, to avoid having a `+page.ts` if you just want the default values for a schema:
+Since you can't use top-level await in Svelte components, you can't use `superValidate` directly in `+page.svelte`, but you can import `superValidateSync` instead to avoid having a `+page.ts` if you just want the default values for a schema:

 ```svelte
 <script lang="ts">